github/query-selector/README.md

 Because `document.querySelector` is so frequently used in web applications, and it's tedious to guard every element query with null checks, these tests are most often omitted.
 When using [Flow][], however, these tests become required to pass the type checker.

 [Flow]: https://flow.org

-The combination of null tests and subclass type refinements feels like we're working against the type system, rather than with it, which is the motivation for this library.

-These typed query functions consider a missing element, or an element of the wrong type, to be failed assertions and throw an exception to fail as early as possible.
+The combination of null tests and subclass type refinements feels like we're working against the type system, rather than with it.
+So, typed query functions consider a missing element, or an element of the wrong type, to be failed assertions and throw an exception to fail as early as possible.

 ## Development